mdgaziur/findex/README.md

 # Findex
-A highly customizable application finder focused on performance.
-Written in Rust and uses GTK
+<p>Findex is a highly customizable application finder written in Rust.
+It uses GTK and focuses on performance</p>

 ![Screenshot](screenshot.png)

 ## Installation